HyperBDR/docs/src/product-overview/limitations/vmware-agentless.md

   - Virtual machines mounted with USB or PCI peripherals will fail to snapshot (e.g., encrypted dog devices, etc.).
   - Virtual machines configured with shared disks need to change the shared disk to non-shared mode (modify the parameter iscsi1:0.sharing to mutil-write and change it to FALSE).
   - Virtual machines mounted partition must have more than 100MB of remaining availble space (e.g. Linux: /var,/boot/ or others partition.
 Windows: C:).

+### HyperBDR configuration requirements

+If the boot mode of the source Windows host is UEFI and the target platform does not support native UEFI boot, a public network needs to participate in UEFI repair transition host.